GuildWorks/titech-2023/docs/Adalo2/Adalo2-en.md

 ---
 #### Updating Data
-Create a new pet information edit screen where you can update the information of registered pets.
+Create a new "EditPetInfo" screen where you can update the information of registered pet.

 ---
-First, add a lead line to the Edit Pet Info screen in the Pet Details screen.
+First, add a link to the Edit Pet Info screen in the Pet Detail screen.
-- Add Action Button from ADD COMPONENT
+- Add "Action Button" from "ADD COMPONENT"
-- Change the Icon to "edit
+- Change the Icon to "edit"
-- Change Icon and Text Color to Default Background(white)
+- Change Icon and Text Color to "Default Background"(white)
 ![bg right h:450px](images/2021-11-04-04-31-55.png)

 ---
-- Select Link > New Screen from ADD ACTION
+- Select "Link" > "New Screen" from ADD ACTION
 ![bg right h:630px](images/2021-11-04-04-32-24.png)

 ---
-- Enter a Screen Name
+- Enter "EditPetInfo" in a Screen Name
-- Select Form
+- Select "Form"
-- Click CREATE SCREEN
+- Click "CREATE SCREEN"
 ![bg right h:620px](images/2021-11-04-04-33-34.png)

 ---
-- Select "Pets" in "Which data collection?
+- Select "Pets" in "Which data collection?"
   - The form is automatically generated according to the collection.
-- Select "Update Current Pet" in "What do you want the form to do?
+- Select "Update Current Pet" in "What do you want the form to do?"
-- Change the order of Birthday and Image in Fields
+- Change the order of "Birthday" and "Image" in Fields

 EditPetInfo screen is ready.
 ![bg right h:420px](images/2021-11-04-04-38-03.png)